arturoherrero/twitterise/README.md

 Two objectives:

-1. Have a new and diverse timeline over the time.
-We always follow people similar to us, let's start with new ideas of different people.
-By default Twitterise follows new 4 people during 5 days.
+1. Have a **new and diverse timeline over the time**.
+We always follow people similar to us, let's start with new ideas from different people.
+By default Twitterise follows 5 new people for 5 days.
+These numbers are not completely random because we need to deal with the [Twitter API rate limits][1].

 2. Increase the number of followers is a by product but following people maybe they will follow you back.